-Ishion Hutchinson published two poetry collections, Far District and House of Lords and Commons, which won the National Book Critics Circle Award for Poetry.
+Ishion Hutchinson (April 2017) published two poetry collections, Far District and House of Lords and Commons, which won the National Book Critics Circle Award for Poetry.
 Born in Port Antonio, Jamaica, Hutchinson moved to the U.S. in 2006 for graduate studies.
 He's the recipient of a Whiting Writers Award, the PEN/Joyce Osterweil Award, a Lannan Writing Residency, and the Larry Levis Prize from the Academy of American Poets.
 Ilya Kaminsky describes him as "without a doubt one of the most gifted poets of my generation."
 He lives in Ithaca, New York, where he teaches in the graduate writing program at Cornell University.